GlitchJack/CS4230Homework/README.md

 Start Tomcat server from "Servers" tab

-Open browser window and go to localhost:{Tomcat Port #, likely 8080}
-(if you are unsure of which port, open Tomcat Server from "Servers" tab and look under Ports section)
+Open browser window and go to "localhost:{Tomcat Port #, likely 8080}" (if you are unsure of which port, open Tomcat Server from "Servers" tab and look under Ports section)